 Up to 10 hours should be allotted for an animal hit in the paunch.
 If an animal is hit in the paunch late in the afternoon, mark the spot and determine the direction of travel, then return the following morning to take up the trail.
 The animal will most likely lie down shortly after the shot.
 It may get up several times before expiring, but will run at the sound of hunters approaching too soon after the shot.
 With sparse blood trails on these types of hits, it’s best to wait.

 I Can’t Find Any More Blood?

-Or conversely, if either of these methods doesn’t work the next step is to go to most likely areas where an animal would go.
-It might also be time to pull out your topo maps and think of likely areas, or travel routes to these areas.
+Or conversely, if either of these methods doesn’t work the next step is to go to the most likely areas where an animal would go.
+It might also be time to pull out your topo maps and think of likely areas or travel routes to these areas.

 Remember that there are times when the above rules can be broken.
 One important factor is the weather.
 Rain may necessitate taking up a blood trail sooner after the shot because the rain can wash away any likely sign.
 On the other hand, snow makes tracking an animal much easier.
 But melting snow can erase the blood trail completely.